rednafi/rednafi.com/content/javascript/cors_proxy_with_cloudflare_workers.md

 ...
 ```

-If you want to learn more about how CORS proxies work, here's a fantastic [resource] that
+If you want to learn more about how CORS proxies work, here's a fantastic resource[^5] that
 explains the inner machinery in more detail.

 ## Free proxy servers can be pernicious